facebookresearch/motion_rolling_prediction/tutorial/README.md

 ## 🎬 Visualization

-To generate a visualization of a model in a particular dataset and setup, use the evaluation command replacing:
+To generate a visualization of a model in a particular dataset and setup, use the evaluation commands above replacing:
 `--eval --eval_batch_size 16`
 with
 `--vis --vis_overwrite`.

 > [!WARNING]
-> Comment all `os.environ['PYOPENGL_PLATFORM'] = "egl"` in the project if you get the `ImportError: ('Unable to load EGL library', "Could not find module 'EGL' (or one of its dependencies).
+> Comment all `os.environ['PYOPENGL_PLATFORM'] = "egl"` in the project if you get an `ImportError: ('Unable to load EGL library', "Could not find module 'EGL' (or one of its dependencies).
 Try using the full path with constructor syntax.", 'EGL', None)` error.

 ### Render SMPL meshes in Unity

-If you use `--vis_export`, the visualizer will store an `.obj` file for each frame containing the SMPL mesh.
+If you add `--vis_export`, the visualizer will store an `.obj` file for each frame containing the SMPL mesh.
 It will also generate `.json` files with information on the skeleton predictions (W skeletons per frame, coordinates in world space), the tracking input (0, 1, 2 are headset, left and right wrists) world coordinates (x, y, z) and orientation (rw, rx, ry, rz).
-These can be used to generate visualizations like in the paper.
+These can be used to generate visualizations such as the ones in the paper.

 ## 🏋️‍♂️ Training